Freelance writing seems like the ultimate dream come true, doesn’t it?

 If your writing services are interconnected and you don’t have too much content, feel free to list them all in a single page.

-I prefer to give each writing service its own sub-page because each service require different information from the client.
+I prefer to give each writing service its own sub-page because each service requires different information from the client.

 My freelance blogging services page has a short introduction about how blogging can help my client’s business, my rates, working terms & conditions that are specific to this service and what to expect when the client contacts me.